 No, there is no pay back or mandatory service in return for the Grant; however, after a grantee completes his/her education in the USA, there is an obligation to return to Turkey pursuant to the USA J-1 visa rule.
 Grantees who return to Turkey after completion of their programs cannot get a Green Card or US citizenship for two years, but can apply for a tourist visa.
 To get more information please click here.

 1. Can I apply for two different fields or degrees simultaneously?

 No. You must decide which field or degree you are applying for prior to your application.
 It will not be possible to make any changes later.

 2. I’m an undergraduate student/graduate; can I apply for integrated PhD programs?

-3. I’m a student.
-Is my CGPA at the time of the application or my CGPA at the time of graduation taken into account?
+3. I’m currently an undergraduate/graduate student.
+Is my CGPA at the moment of the application or my CGPA at the time of graduation taken into account?